trevorpogue/sections/docs/readme.rst

 Section names
 --------------

 The non-keyword arguments passed into a ``sections()`` call define the section names and are accessed through the attribute ``name``.
-The names are used like ``keys`` in a ``dict`` to access each child section of the root Section node:
+The names are used like ``keys`` in a ``dict`` to access each child section of the root section node:

 .. literalinclude:: ../tests/test_doc_examples.py
                     :start-after: sphinx-start-names
                     :end-before: sphinx-end-names
                     :dedent: 4

-Names are optional, and by default, children names will be assigned as integer values corresponding to indices in an array, while a root has a default keyvalue of ``sections.SectionNone``:
+Names are optional, and by default, children names are assigned as integer values corresponding to indices in an array, while a root has a default keyvalue of ``sections.SectionNone``:

 .. literalinclude:: ../tests/test_doc_examples.py
                     :start-after: sphinx-start-names-printing